-- Organizations may only receive funding for one Potlatch Fund grant per calendar year.
+- Applicants may only receive funding for one Potlatch Fund grant per calendar year.

-- Organizations must be located, and provide services, in: Washington, Oregon, Idaho, or Montana.
+- Applicants must be headquartered, and provide services, in: Idaho, Montana, Oregon, or Washington.

-- Preserve and promote Northwest Native cultures through artistic expression.
+- Promote and preserve the identity of Native cultures through artistic expression.

 Successful Applications will Demonstrate

-Please note, funding is limited to our service area: Washington, Oregon, Idaho, and Montana.
+Please note, funding is limited to our service area: Idaho, Montana, Oregon, and Washington.